Drinking straw: Early examples

+According to a 1925 bulletin from the National Geographic Society, the people of Jubaland (modern-day Somalia) used hollow "drinking sticks", two feet long and half an inch in diameter, to drink from the yak tree.

 Early paper straws had a narrow bore, to prevent seeds from clogging them.
 It was common to use two of them, to reduce the effort needed to take each sip.

 Mass production

 Plastic straws became widespread following World War II.
 The materials used in their manufacture were inexpensive, and the types of restaurant fare that they accompanied had become more affordable and popular.